dibble07/energy-grid-balancing-game/README.md

     - `streamlit run app.py`

 ## To do
-- Deploy to streamlit and refactor path references
-- More context on user values: "equivalant to 14000 wind turbines"
 - Calculate optimum score
     - Cache value in streamlit
     - With and without storage